CytoLogic/zotero-my-lib-biblatex/README.md

 curl

 ## Installation
-Just clone this repository and link/copy the main script somewere on your PATH.
+Clone this repository and link/copy the main script somewere on your PATH.

+...Or just copy and paste the script ¯\_(ツ)_/¯.